Skip to main content

 Banner: This is a free feature.

-This is an advanced guide to creating an autograder on the CodeHS platform.
-This guide assumes that you know how to add an autograder and how an autograder fundamentally works.
-The guide details how to program an autograder and the what tests are available.
+This is an advanced guide to creating an autograder for a Python Coding Exercise on the CodeHS platform, detailing how to program an autograder and the what tests are available.
+It is intended for those with some prior experience working with autograders.

 This is what you see when you first add an autograder to a program.
 It already contains examples of how to write tests: